Fra Diavolo: Resistance to French rule 1806

-On 4 June a small British army inflicted a stunning defeat on the French in the Battle of Maida, in Calabria.
+On 4 July, a small British and Sicilian force inflicted a stunning defeat on the French in the Battle of Maida, in Calabria.
 Hoping to follow up this victory, Pezza and a band of followers landed at Amante, in Calabria, on the 26th.
 Pezza proved to be the most effective of the many guerrilla leaders who had sprung up in the aftermath of the invasion, and soon attracted considerable local support.
 The French were soon closely invested at Cosenza.
 Given time the guerrillas might have taken the city.
 But Gaeta had fallen to the French on 18 July, after twelve days of heavy bombardment, during which Hesse-Phillipsthal had been gravely wounded.
 This released some 10,000 French troops, most of whom were promptly sent into Calabria.
 The various guerrilla leaders unwisely attempted to make a stand at Lauria.
 There, on 8 August, Marshal André Masséna defeated them, virtually annihilating their forces in a no quarter fight.
 Although on 14 August, with the support of Sir Sydney's ships, Pezza managed to capture Fort Licosa from the enemy, that very same day the French relieved Cosenza.
 As by this time enormously superior French forces were on the march, the British decided to withdraw their expedition; this withdrawal arguably prevented the Neapolitan insurgency from developing into an "ulcer" such as the Peninsular War in Spain beginning in 1808.

 Despite the withdrawal of the British, for a time the guerrilla fighting in Calabria intensified.
 It was a horribly bloody affair, with the French often slaughtering whole villages, and the people massacring French prisoners.
 Surprisingly, Pezza proved far less ferocious than he had been in 1799.
 He even turned French prisoners over to the British in return for money and supplies, and once proved enormously courteous to the some French officers' wives whom he had captured.
 Nevertheless, the French posted a 50,000 ducat reward for anyone who killed or captured him, a sum equivalent to millions of dollars today.